How to Grow Bougainvillea In Florida

 Propagation of Bougainvillea

 Propagating Bougainvillea in Florida can be done through several methods, including cuttings, seeds, and air layering.
-Here's how you can propagate Bougainvillea:
+If you ask me what's the best method among these, I will suggest going with cuttings.
+Cuttings propagation has a good success rate.

 Propagation from Cuttings: